mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 The process

-- The rapid level prototyping
+- level design and prototyping
-- fluid The variable editing
+- fluid variable editing effective movement
-- The swapping of assets
+- The swapping of assets and more complex work with code syntax
-- code syntax alteration
-- rapid development of simple stories to bump personal expression and narrative
+- development of simple stories to bump personal expression and narrative

 All longer or shorter chains of actions , becoming operations

 Also justify having so emergent results here , delay while accessing help to start 360 recordings h As the end process is visible in fluid behaviour